NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 However, this feature will increase the engine build time.

+**Known issue**: We observed that enabling multiple profiles can lead to extra unexpected GPU memory usage on some cases starting from v0.11.
+The issue will be addressed in future releases.

 ### GPT Attention Plugin and Context Fused Multi-Head Attention

 The GPT attention plugin and fused  multi-head attention kernel are enabled by